somod-dev/somod/packages/serverless-schema/README.md

 ## Overview

-At [sodaru](https://sodaru.com), serverless backend is authered in special npm packages called `slp` or `somod`.
+At [sodaru](https://sodaru.com), serverless backend is authered in special npm package called `somod`.
 These npm packages contains a part of AWS SAM Template which can be shared using npm

 More on design [here](https://docs.google.com/presentation/d/1mxlUuocYzJfEmOmBrdyPbB1hktiQQHzDAReXXLcOCyM#slide=id.gfb6ddf4b5a_0_0)

 ### Schemas

-- All `slp` and `somod` packages must adhere to common schema [schemas/index.json](./schemas/index.json)
+- All `somod` packages must adhere to common schema [schemas/index.json](./schemas/index.json)

 - Each package can adhere to more specific schema